Sorix/CloudCore/README.md

 1. *Record Data* attribute with `Binary` type
 2. *Record ID* attribute with `String` type

-You may specify attribute's names in 2 ways (you may combine that ways in different entities).
+You may specify attributes' names in 2 ways (you may combine that ways in different entities).

 ### User Info
-First off CloudCore try to search attributes by analyzing User Info at your model, you may specify attribute's key as `CloudCoreType` to mark that attribute as service one.
+First off CloudCore try to search attributes by looking up User Info at your model, you may specify User Info key `CloudCoreType` fro attribute to mark one as service one.
 Values are:
 * *Record Data* value is `recordData`.
 * *Record ID* value is `recordID`.

 ![Model editor User Info](https://cloud.githubusercontent.com/assets/5610904/24004400/52e0ff94-0a77-11e7-9dd9-e1e24a86add5.png)

 ### Default names
-The most simple way is to name attributes with default names because you don't need to specify any User Info: `recordID` and `recordData`.
+The most simple way is to name attributes with default names because you don't need to specify any User Info.

 ### 💡 Tips
 * You can name attribute as you want, value of User Info is not changed (you can create attribute `myid` with User Info: `CloudCoreType: recordID`)